Go to the page content

 Overweight BMI Range

-BMI result: between 25 and 29.9
+BMI result: between 25 and 29.91

 There may also be a risk of developing other health problems or current health problems worsening over time.
-Based on European and American clinical guidelines for obesity management in adults, the following are the most likely recommendations based on BMI ranges.

 Classification of obesity